m15a/fnldoc/README.md

 ### Specifying order of documentation items

 Since items in Lua tables have arbitrary order, it is impossible to reason about documentation order by inspecting tables returned from modules at runtime.
-As an escape hatch, Fenneldoc supports specifying order of items in a sequential table in special key `:_DOC_ORDER` stored in the module table.
+As an escape hatch, Fnldoc supports specifying order of items in a sequential table in special key `:_DOC_ORDER` stored in the module table.
 For example we have a module with two functions:

 ``` clojure